Are Recruiting Technologies Delivering on Promise and Potential?

 JobSync and Talent Board partnered to uncover the relationships that hiring teams have with their technology integrations.
 Which parts of their tech stack make their lives easier?
 What keeps teams from adopting new technologies?
 Where should investments be made to improve both the candidate and recruiter experience?

 Leah Daniels, CCO of JobSync sat down with Kevin Grossman, President of the Talent Board to discuss the findings.
-Watch the full replay here and be sure to get your free copy of the research study here.
+Watch the full replay here.

 Hiring is finally at the forefront of an organization’s priorities and companies have started to realize the investment that needs to be made for their hiring teams to be successful.